davidefiocco/davidefiocco.github.io/_posts/2021-01-02-nearest-neighbor-search-with-faiss.md

 ---
 title: First steps with Faiss for k-nearest neighbor search in large search spaces
-excerpt: Nearest-neighbor search in vector spaces in very useful in a variety of tasks.
+excerpt: Nearest-neighbor search in vector spaces is useful in a wide variety of tasks.
 How to tackle this when dealing with A LOT of vectors not fitting in RAM?
 classes: wide
 ---